7,065,000 pageviews

 Gary Ridgway is serving a life sentence without parole at the maximum security prison in Walla Walla, Washington.

-Since the COVID-19 pandemic, 1,000 "non-violent" criminals have been released from Washington state prisons.
-But for advocates of the free-prisoner movement, these releases were just the beginning.
+During the COVID-19 pandemic 1,000 "non-violent" criminals were released from Washington state prisons.
+But for advocates of the free-prisoner movement these releases were just the beginning.
 These "social justice" warriors wanted to use the coronavirus epidemic as an opportunity to release 11,715 Washington state inmates from the state's prisons.
 That number amounted to two-thirds of the Washington state prison population.

 The Washington Supreme Court petitioners demanded the release of qualifying prisoners regardless of what they had done, or if they posed a serious risk to public safety.
 And this included convicted serial killers Ridgway and Yates.

-According to Spokane prosecutor Larry Haskell, even if the supreme court had authorized the massive release of prisoners, serial killers Ridgway and Yates would not have been set free.
-Nevertheless, the four dangerously radical justices who voted in favor of this reckless petition should be, at the very least, immediately removed from the bench, disbarred, and denied their pensions.
+According to Spokane prosecutor Larry Haskell, even if the supreme court had authorized the massive release of prisoners serial killers Ridgway and Yates would not have been set free.
+Nevertheless, the four radical justices who voted in favor of this reckless petition should have been removed from the bench, disbarred and denied their pensions.

 No comments: